Loading...

 Before installing KCM 2.19 or later versions, please ensure you have a valid license key.
 Without a valid license key, users and administrators will be unable to use KCM after the update is applied

-Upon request, Keeper staff will generate and send a copy of your license key.
+Upon request, Keeper staff will generate your KCM on-prem license key.
+It can then be accessed directly from the Keeper Admin Console:

 To install your license key, follow the steps below: